 Shop REI’s selection of fire-starting gear.

-Extinguish all fires by pouring water on them, stirring the ashes, then applying more water.
+Always check with local land managers for their recommendations, and follow their steps if they provide them.
+Generally, though, you should extinguish your fire by pouring water on it (be careful not to stand where the steam can scald you), stirring the ashes, then applying more water.
 Repeat as often as needed.
 Ashes should be cool to the touch before you leave the site.
 Be utterly certain a fire and its embers are out and cold before you depart.

 Never leave a campfire unattended!